-INRIX’s Jon Maron shares perspective on Porsche SE’s $55M investment
+INRIX’s Jon Maron shares their perspective on Porsche SE’s $55M investment

 Last week, Porsche SE made a strategic investment in us as part of a larger effort they’re making investing in what they see as “smart mobility” companies.
 Since the news broke on Friday, many people have been asking what role INRIX will play in this market and how our technology advances mobility in the connected car.
 Jon Maron, INRIX Vice President, caught up with Dealer Refresh to share his thoughts on the news: